Getting a letter of good standing from VCNZ

 Please contact us if you need more information.

-If you plan to work as a veterinarian overseas, you will need to register with the appropriate registration authority.
+If you plan to work as a veterinarian overseas, you will need to register with the appropriate regulatory body overseas.
 You should check with the authority about the process for getting registered.
-Most registration authorities require, at a minimum:
+Most require, at a minimum:

 - proof of identity (notarised copy of passport, and photo)